my10c/r53-ufw/README.md

 momo-brussel IN A 77.77.77.77
 ```

-back home Momo create a record and mark the IP permanent, also using http://whatismyip.com, he
+Once home, Momo create a record and mark the IP permanent, also using http://whatismyip.com,
-creates the record and mark it permanent, and the following records are then created:
+and the following records are then created:

 ```
 momo  IN  A 66.66.66.66